 - Fabric (medium to heavy duty)

-- Batting (Insul-bright is preferred since it’s heat resistant, but any will do)
+- Batting (Insul-bright is preferred since it’s heat resistant)

 - Sewing pins